-Once burn season arrived...
-If you look carefully, you will see how much greener it is in the left foreground where the blood meal was added, no surprise at all considering the extra nitrate in blood meal.
-At least now I know two things: First, this hilltop had been more fertile when it was grazed.
+Charcoal produced by the spring burn.
+At least now I know two things: First, this hilltop had been more fertile when it was grazed and produced quite the crop of filaree.
 Second, if I do increase the soil fertility, I'll probably get filaree, and perhaps other weeds too.